The Commission on the Integration of Refugees

 Professor Jenny Phillimore is Professor of Migration and Superdiversity and a leading…

-Professor Jenny Phillimore is Professor of Migration and Superdiversity and a leading scholar in refugee integration, sexual and gender based violence (SGBV) and forced migration, superdiversity and access to social welfare with a particular focus on public health.
+Professor Jenny Phillimore FAcSS is Professor of Migration and Superdiversity and a leading scholar in refugee integration, sexual and gender based violence (SGBV) and forced migration, superdiversity and access to social welfare.
 Jenny is also an expert on Community Sponsorship.
-She manages teams of researchers focusing on access to SGBV, health, education, employment, training, and housing integration with a particular focus on integration and organisational change in the UK and EU.
+She manages teams of researchers focusing on refugees’ access to SGBV, health, education, employment, training, and housing integration with a particular focus on integration in the UK and EU.
+She has advised policymakers in all continents and was a co-author of the UK’s Indicators of Integration for refugees.

 Mishka Pillay